diinki/diinkirowo-theme/README.md

 The diinkirowo theme is a multi-theme theme extension, featuring High-contrast, Pastel, and well color-coded dark themes by [me](https://twitter.com/diinktheimp)

+### You can download them in Vscode by simple searching 'diinkirowo' on the extension tab.

 The theme features color-tokens for nearly all languages, so the theme should work well with everything from HTML to Rust to C#...
 ___
 ## Themes: